Dairy Industry of Cyprus

 Exports and Imports

 Cyprus exports approximately 50,000 metric tons of dairy products annually, with Halloumi cheese being a major export.
-The country imports around 25,000 metric tons of dairy products to cater to local preferences for diverse dairy goods.
+To fulfill local preferences for diverse dairy goods, the country imports around 25,000 metric tons of dairy products.

 Recent Events in the Dairy Market